Il cielo in una stanza (song): Media appearances and references in popular culture

 The song, in its original version performed by Mina, first appears in the 1960 film Appuntamento a Ischia, directed by Mario Mattoli.
 It then appears in the 1961 film Girl with a Suitcase, directed by Valerio Zurlini, during a scene in which Romolo, performed by Riccardo Garrone, tries to kiss Aida (Claudia Cardinale).

 In 1990, the Italian version appeared on the soundtrack of Martin Scorsese's Goodfellas, though many sources list the English title.
+Dolce & Gabbana brought in Scorsese to direct its 2013 advertisement featuring Scarlett Johansson and Matthew McCanaughey, as a commercial for its perfume "The One."

-Another version of the song, performed by Giorgia, was chosen as the soundtrack of a film directed in 1999 by Carlo Vanzina and Enrico Vanzina, which is titled after the song.
+Another version of the song, performed by Giorgia, was chosen as the soundtrack of a 1999 film by Carlo Vanzina and Enrico Vanzina, titled after the song.
+The song features heavily in the 2024 TV series Ripley.

 The track "Ragazzo fortunato" by Italian singer and rapper Jovanotti, included in his 1992 album Lorenzo 1992, references the song in the line "Se io fossi capace scriverei 'Il cielo in una stanza'" (English: "If I had the talent, I would write 'Il cielo in una stanza'").

+Singer-songwriter Max Gazzé refers to it in his 2007 hit song "Il solito sesso."
+He sings as a man who has met a woman at a party the night before, but she's already in a relationship.
+He calls her at 2 a.m. to ask to see her again, and declare his willingness to fight her partner to win her affection.
+It seems clear, however, that all he wants is a one-night stand.
+"Sai, qualcosa tipo 'cielo in una stanza'/ È quello che ho provato prima in tua presenza."
+English translation, "You know, something like 'Heaven in a room'/ That's what I felt earlier in your presence."